thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Success:**
   * If credentials successfully fetched and added to the configured **Fetch credentials to** option.
 * **Failure:**
-  * If the incoming message originator is not a device entity, or unexpected error occurs.
+  * If the incoming message originator is not a device entity.
+  * If unexpected error occurs.

 **Usage example**